Spain : Safety by CitySpain - safety as a country

 Valencia is a charming ancient city in Spain, as well as the capital of the Old Kingdom of Valencia province.

 It’s a city that you really shouldn’t miss, apart from it being the third most important and most populated city in Spain of Spain that is well worth a visit.

-It’s not just extremely culturally and historically important: there are also plenty of opportunities for fun: plenty of pubs and nice areas with great ambience, good places to eat out, a really great park in the old riverbed and a more than adequate offer of concerts, theatre and exhibitions.
+It’s not just extremely culturally and historically important: there are also plenty of opportunities for fun: plenty of pubs and nice areas with great ambiance, good places to eat out, a great park in the old riverbed and a more than an adequate offer of concerts, theatre, and exhibitions.

 It has a lot to offer and, best of all, it’s the perfect size to enjoy it without being overwhelmed.